yicongl/gitproject/README.md

-# gitproject
+# This is the first git project
-new gitproject
+## author by Yicong

-This is the link for github
+Anything here will be updated by time